orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 # UNPROCESSED
 *Tread carefully, confusion abound*

-// More generally about proofs: They're simply a mechanism by means to base your decision on what is vs isn't fruitful to pursue; They're a search and memory mechanism. -> They somehow tell you something about the space.; A proof already navigates the spaces by probing it in some way, and that tells you something.
+---

-// This reason why, is the interesting part about proofs.
+#### Proofs
-// But the only reason why this 'reason why' is interesting, is because it gives us (whether accurate or not) information about the search space.
+- More generally about proofs: They're simply a mechanism by means to base your decision on what is vs isn't fruitful to pursue; They're a search and memory mechanism. -> They somehow tell you something about the space.; A proof already navigates the spaces by probing it in some way, and that tells you something.
-// What distinguishes a proof from a normal program type
+- But the only reason why this 'reason why' is interesting, is because it gives us (whether accurate or not) information about the search space.
-// assumptions
+- What distinguishes a proof from a normal program type

 ---